Research Associate - Blue-green Algal Blooms and Neurotoxins

 For the full list of the selection criteria and role responsibilities please cilck apply and download the Position Statement from the UTS website.

 Base Salary Range: pro rata $78,952 - $96,158p.a.
 (Academic Level A)

 This role attracts 9.5% superannuation (pension) in addition to the base salary.

 UTS staff also benefit from a wide range of Employee Benefits include flexible work practices, child care centres, generous parental leave and salary packaging opportunities.

-This position is full time and appointment will be made on a fixed term basis for 2 years.
+This position is part-time (0.4FTE) and appointment will be on a fixed term basis for 12 months.